Categories of Membership

 What are the entry criteria to apply?

-Corporate membership is geared toward companies in the industries of extracting, harvesting, or developing natural resources or energy.
-Therefore, private security companies do not fall within the criteria for the admission of companies and are not eligible to apply.
+Corporate membership is open to companies operating in the extraction and development of natural resources, i.e. mining, oil and gas, renewable energy, and large-scale agriculture.
+Therefore, private security companies do not fall within the entry criteria and are not eligible to apply.
+Please visit the International Code of Conduct Association (ICoCA).

 No, the VPI does not accept applications from individuals.

-Entry criteria vary depending on whether you are applying as a government, company, NGO or Observer.
-Please consult the Admission Framework specific to your category to review the entry criteria and relevant requirements.
+The entry criteria vary depending on whether you are applying as a government, company, NGO or Observer.
+Please see the Framework for Admission for your category to review the entry criteria and relevant requirements.

-• Corporate membership is geared toward companies in the industries of extracting, harvesting, or developing natural resources or energy.
-Therefore, private security companies do not fall within the criteria for the admission of companies and are not eligible to apply.
+• Corporate membership is open to companies operating in the extraction and development of natural resources, i.e. mining, oil and gas, renewable energy, and large-scale agriculture.
+Therefore, private security companies do not fall within the entry criteria and are not eligible to apply.
+Please visit the International Code of Conduct Association (ICoCA).

 • No, the VPI does not accept applications from individuals.

-• Entry criteria vary depending on whether you are applying as a government, company, NGO or Observer.
-Please consult the Admission Framework specific to your category to review the entry criteria and relevant requirements.
+• The entry criteria vary depending on whether you are applying as a government, company, NGO or Observer.
+Please see the Framework for Admission for your category to review the entry criteria and relevant requirements.

 Need more information?